KadamKaustubh147/git_github_gdg_x_iota/README.md

 ```

-These commands set the head of the feature branch to main.
+These commands set the head of the feature branch to main branch's latest commit.

 ### Resolving conflicts in rebase